gornostal/resume/_includes/resume.md

 Responsibilities:

 * team lead for a team of 2-4 developers
-* implementation and support of JS applications embeded in vehicle head units
+* implementation and support of JS applications embedded in vehicle head units
 * test automation of web applications using Selenium.
 Created a framework for QA automation engineers
 * implementation of web scrappers in JS and PHP.
 Required good understanding of regular expressions
 * provide estimate for pre-sale projects